wu-lab-egio/EGIO/README.md

 It will take about 1.5 hours to complete the comparison of human and chimpanzee using 6 cores (MacOS, 2.4 GHz, 16 RAM).

+To visualize isoforms of two orthologous genes:

+    command: python __plotIsoCom.py --speciespair species1-species2 --orthologpair gene_of_species1-gene_of_species2 --outpath /path/to/store/plot

+For example, to visualize ENSG00000197969-ENSPTRG00000021041 of human and chimpanzee:

+    python __plotIsoCom.py --speciespair hsa-ptr --orthologpair ENSG00000197969-ENSPTRG00000021041

+If outpath is not given, the plot will be in your word direction.

 ## Parameters:

 -s: name of species1, to be noted, the name should be consistent with the header of the file containing pre-defined orthologous gene pairs, eg: hsa (required)